-Data Entries on Activate Gate (AG) Command Option
+Data Entries on Activate Gate (AG) Command option

-This option (the gate controller equivalent of Data Entries on Activate Pump Command) allows you to enter card data at the terminal before activating the gate.
-The system prompts you to enter data for card number, ID Field 1, and ID Field 2, before the gate is activated.
-When this transaction is recorded, the digits of information, which are usually read from the card, are replaced by those entered at the data terminal.
+This option (the gate controller equivalent of Data Entries on Activate Pump Command) allows you to enter account data at the terminal before activating the gate.
+The system prompts you to enter data for the vehicle number.
+Then depending upon the value of the check digit assigned to the vehicle number entered, the system may prompt you for a second account field (i.e., EMP) before the gate is activated.
+When this transaction is recorded, the digits of information, which are usually input at the Series 1000 keypad, are replaced by those entered at the terminal.
 If you do not need to enter data for a particular field, press RETURN at that field; it will be filled with nines (9).
-Lockout checks are performed on the card number and, if your system uses the dual lockout feature, the second lockout field is also checked.
+Lockout checks are performed on the vehicle number, and if entry was required, the second account field (i.e., EMP).

 - 1. At the prompt, type AG.
-The system displays: CARD : - 2.
-Type any data for this field and press RETURN or just press RETURN to skip this field.
-The system displays: (FLD1): - 3.
-Type any data for this field and press RETURN or just press RETURN to skip this field.
-The system displays: (FLD2): - Type any data for this field and press RETURN or just press RETURN to skip this field.
+The system displays: VEH: - Type any data for this field and press RETURN or just press RETURN to skip over the field entries and activate the gate.
+If you entered a valid vehicle number the check digit assigned to that vehicle requires a second account field entry, the system displays: EMP: (field name for second account field) - Type any data for this field and press RETURN or just press RETURN to skip this field.
 The system activates the gate relay and displays: GATE ACTIVATED.
 Then the prompt reappears.

-The data normally read from the card is filled with the data entered at the terminal.
+The data normally inputted from the Series 1000 keypad is filled with the data entered at the terminal.
 If no data is entered for a particular field, that field is filled with nines(9).

 '''

 AG

-CARD : J

-EMP : 0156J

-VEH : 0057J
+VEH: 1234 |

+EMP: 5678 |

 GATE ACTIVATED!

-'''